Why hire a pool from us?

 All pools are collected from and returned to the Pregnancy and Parents Centre.
 The Centre is usually open between 9.30am-5pm Monday to Friday and on some days later than this.
 There is only 1 full-time person at the Centre so please telephone the PPC at least one week before the pool is due to be picked up to arrange a mutually convenient time.

 As the Pregnancy and Parents Centre is not a commercial hire company and relies on volunteers, it is essential that the pool is returned in a clean and dry condition ready for the next person to use.
 Full cleaning instructions are provided with the pool.
 As the hirer, you are responsible for cleaning, disinfecting (disinfectant is provided) and drying the pool and its accessories according to these instructions prior to returning it to us.
 Please read and follow these instructions carefully.

 Your deposit/full fee will be refunded provided we are able to rehire the pool to someone else for the same period.

 Although the Pregnancy and Parents Centre has insured its pools, it is your responsibility to ensure that your own insurance will cover the unlikely possibility of the pool being stolen, becoming damaged, or of any other property being damaged while the pool is in use.
 This is particularly important if the pool is going to be stored/used in hospital.
-We recommend that only pool panels be stored in the hospital prior to your labour, and that the pump and its circuit breaker plug, hoses, liners, heat retention cover and any other accessories be brought in when the pool is going to be used.

 If you have any questions, please contact the PPC who will be happy to discuss any issues or who will be able to provide you with details of resources where you can read up.